Mechanical engineer by trade. AI developer by obsession.

 I didn't set out to become a software developer.
 I set out to be a damn good mechanical engineer.

 I learned to be precise.
-To follow standards religiously—API 610, API 682, ASME codes.
-To document everything because someone's safety depends on it.
+To follow engineering standards religiously.
+To document everything because the shop floor, the manufacturer, and the end user all depend on it.

 That discipline never leaves you.